hallard/Omega2-IO-Power/README.md

 You can find more information on WeMos on their [site](https://onion.io/), it's really well [documented](https://docs.onion.io/omega2-docs/index.html) here and pinout is [here](https://docs.onion.io/omega2-docs/omega2.html#the-pins)

+**Waiting for V1.0 Boards from [PCBs.io](https://PCBs.io/share/4976j).
+I did not fully tested them yet, I will update ASAP.
+Use at your own risks**

 Detailed Description
 ====================